Stay Sharp With One of the 7 Best Knife Sets

 Best Value: Saveur Selects 17-Piece Knife Block Set

 Sometimes more is just more.
-If you’re looking for a set with even more chops than our best pick above, the 17-piece Cangshan Cutlery Saveur Selects (designed by yours truly) has an armory of options worthy of a Game of Thrones episode.
-And thank goodness this collection comes with its own 16-slot walnut knife block (with a magnetic spot to hold the chef’s knife in front), because that’s a lot of knives to keep stored.
-Each full-tang knife—a knife made with one continuous piece of metal that extends from the tip of the blade and all the way to the butt of the handle—is crafted from extremely hard Swedish Sandvik 14C28N steel, which the manufacturer says will hold an edge longer than traditional German steel.
-It’s also corrosion-resistant and easy to re-sharpen.
+If you’re looking for a set with even more chops than our best pick above, the 17-piece Saveur Selects set (designed by yours truly) has an armory of options worthy of a Game of Thrones episode.
+And thank goodness this collection comes with its own bamboo block because that’s a lot of knives to keep stored.
+Each full-tang knife—a knife made with one continuous piece of metal that extends from the tip of the blade and all the way to the butt of the handle—is crafted from extremely hard and durable German steel, which has been hand-sharpened to a 16-degree edge.
 With care, this set should last a lifetime.
 And with this many knives at your disposal, let’s be honest, you’ll likely never need to buy another knife ever again.

 Best for Small Kitchens: Global Classic 3-Piece Knife Set